Presidential Proclamation -- Irish-American Heritage Month, 2013

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

-NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim March 2012 as Irish-American Heritage Month.
-I call upon all Americans to observe this month by celebrating the contributions of Irish Americans to our Nation.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim March 2013 as Irish-American Heritage Month.
+I call upon all Americans to observe this month with appropriate ceremonies, activities, and programs.